huan/ducks/README.md

 // Output: getTotal: 2
 ```

-It turns out that the Ducks Style is more clear and easy to use by currying them with the store as their first argument.
+It turns out that the Ducksify Style is more clear and easy to use by currying them with the store as their first argument.

 That's it!